niko-vahlas/GrandPrixPulse/timeline.md

 ## Tasks:
-- Connect to database
+- Connect to database (August 4)
-- Make sure 3d model works
+- Make sure 3d model works (August 7)
-- Execute sql statements
+- Execute sql statements (August 6)
-- Insert data into tables
+- Insert data into tables (August 5)
 - Allow queries by various atrributes (i.e. driver name, team name, team program) to view attributes such as points, lap times, or
-  - We need to make a form capable of selecting multiple attributes for the query
+  - We need to make a form capable of selecting multiple attributes for the query (August 6)
-  - We need to proccess the form in php and use the conneciton to the database to make the query
+  - We need to proccess the form in php and use the conneciton to the database to make the query (August 6)
-  - The output of the query will be displayed in a table format on the same page
+  - The output of the query will be displayed in a table format on the same page (August 6)
-- Populate tables with a large amount of data from kaggle and wikipedia (if enough time)
+- Populate tables with a large amount of data from kaggle and wikipedia (if enough time) (August 8)
   - We are going to write a script to go through large amounts of data and insert them to the tables